radrich/richarmstrong.net/_posts/2018-08-17-my-development-background.md

 ---
 title: "My Development Background"
 subtitle: "Why and how can I can teach people to code?"
-desc: "I teach people to code.
+description: "I teach people to code.
 But do I even know how to code myself?
 What’s my expereince?
 I cover all that in this post."
 background_color: "#0077ff"
 color: "white"
 categories: ['Coding']